 In these challenging times, we actually want to provide you with art in the form of unique Jewellery Art pieces to nourish your spirit and to give you as much positive and creative energy as possible.

 In order to overcome these challenging times, we will need strong wings to give flight to our dreams.
 We have put our current exhibition online both for you to admire and order our artists’ works.
-We will be happy to send your orders to any destination in the world for free.
+We will be happy to send your orders to any destination in the world.

 Our biggest desire is to maintain Gallery Slavik as a place of meeting and communication.
-At the moment you can visit us only online, but it is now more important than ever to preserve this online space and continue to fill it with energy and power.
+It is more important than ever to preserve this space and continue to fill it with energy and power.

 Wishing you confidence, power, courage and luck!

 25 Years Galerie Slavik

 Quality is the principle that has guided Renate Slavik over the past 25 years in her work as a gallery owner.
 But how does she go about it, how does she define quality in art?

 RS: What matters is the message an oeuvre conveys.
 This is what distinguishes the jeweller‘s art from everyday jewellery.
 Every objet d’art genuinely represents the world of the artist.
 To me it is a vital characteristic of quality that this message can also be conveyed in concrete practical terms, in an expressive manner.
 Ideas need to be implemented in an authentic and descriptive way.